 Key Considerations/Impacts: Additional street lighting is strongly advised with this option with the mixed traffic conditions.
 Vehicles will need to watch for bicyclists and slow to the speed they are traveling.
-Bicyclists will be put in greater danger and stress traveling with motorized vehicles, even up the hills.
+Bicyclists will be subjected to higher stress traveling with motorized vehicles, even up the hills.
 This will impair vehicular movements.
 Pedestrian deficiencies are not affected other than the "striped path" sections can be used for pedestrians only.